Rhino pills: risks, side effects and more

 • Antibiotics and antifungals: Medications that treat bacterial and fungal infections, like erythromycin, itraconazole, and ketoconazole, may also interfere with your liver’s ability to get rid of Viagra, which could require changes in dosing.

 In December 2019, the FDA issued another public notification urging people not to buy Rhino pills.
 The agency's lab testing found that Super Platinum 30000 RHINO 7 contained tadalafil (brand name Cialis), a prescription drug for ED.
-Because it's illegal to include prescription drugs in over-the-counter products, the medication wasn't listed as an ingredient in the Rhino pills.
+Because it's illegal to include prescription drugs in OTC products, the medication wasn't listed as an ingredient in the Rhino pills.
 This hidden ingredient can lead to potentially deadly drug interactions.

 Over-the-counter Viagra

-There’s a slight—slight—caveat to that.
+There is, however, a slight—slight—caveat to that.
 Some small scientific studies have found certain herbs and nutritional supplements could benefit your erection.
 These supplements include L-arginine, DHEA, ginseng, L-carnitine, and yohimbe.
 However, supplements are minimally regulated, and study results have been mixed.
 While some studies show a benefit, other studies of the same supplements don’t show the same effect.

 Viagra vs. Rhino pills